thewaxmango/green-book-trains-of-thought/ch2.md

 Criticisms of the given answer: If two quants (e.g. 3 and 5) share their numbers, they can determine what 4's salary is.

+## 2.4 Application of symmetry

+### Coin Piles

+Let's consider what happens when we choose to flip some coins.
+Suppose there are *h* heads of 1000 coins, and we flip some *m* of them.
+Suppose there are *i <= m* heads in those.
+Then, the resulting number of heads is *h-i+(m-i) = h+m-2i*, with *h-i* in pile 1 and *m-i* in pile 2.
+How do we make them equal?
+Well, easy.
+Set *h=m*, or in English, **arbitrarily separate out 20 coins and flip them**.

+### Mislabeled Bags

+Note that all bags are mislabeled.
+What do we know from that?
+Well, the bag labeled as the mixed bag must either be apples or oranges.
+Retrieve one fruit to confirm which, WLOG say it is apples.
+Then, the other two bags are labeled apples and oranges.
+We know the bag labeled oranges is not oranges and it is not apples (as that is the bag labeled mixed).
+Then, that bag must be the mixed bag, and one labeled apples is oranges.

+### Wise Men

+We need some way to ensure that everyone has visited the room, but we can not encode the number of distinct visitors in the one bit of information.
+However, we can encode whether a distinct person has visited - so what if we have one wise man use their brain as a counter, and everyone only flips upside down if it's their first time getting a chance to flip the cup from right side up to upside down?
+Then, when the counter visits, he sees if a new person has visited the room, and flips right side up.
+Once 49 flips have been counted, the counter declares that everyone has visited the room.